BarisRz/FullStackDocker/README.md

 ## Getting Started

-1. Run the command :
+1. Clone the repo and run the command :

 ```bash
 npm install
 ```

-2. Clone this repo and dont FORGET to configure your .env (in /backend AND /fronted) by looking the sample to help you :
+2. Configure your .env (in /backend AND /fronted) by looking the sample to help you :

 ### Backend :